 Leavenworth became an entitlement city for Community Development Block Grant funds in 1984.
 The City of Leavenworth has a successful history of administering federal programs by professional City staff and through community agency partnerships.
-Past performance has steered this Annual Action Plan to focus the bulk of its funds in home rehabilitation and home ownership to serve Leavenworth residents.
-Public Service dollars are allocated to area agencies to serve low income residents however that leaves no available federal funding for transportation.
+Public Service dollars are allocated to area agencies to serve low/moderate income residents.
 Transportation remains an unfunded need in the City of Leavenworth.

-4. Summary of Citizen Participation Process and consultation process participation and input via email.
-For the Consolidated Plan we also used electronic media including Facebook, tweets and electronic surveys to ask for city resident input on CDBG activities.
+4. Summary of Citizen Participation Process and consultation process churches, governmental agencies and local agencies for participation and input.
+For the Consolidated Plan we also used electronic media including Facebook, tweets and electronic surveys to ask for city resident input on CDBG proposed activities.

-The City of Leavenworth uses a variety of formats for consultation and participation including traditional public hearings, newspaper notices, website postings.
-Staff directly contacted public service agencies for
+The City of Leavenworth uses a variety of formats including traditional public hearings, newspaper notices, website postings and more recently, electronic media including Facebook and electronic surveys to ask for city resident input on CDBG plans.
+Staff directly contacted public service agencies, community